Lousio-n/daysleft/README.md

 # Daysleft

-A coutdown to a specific time/date.
+A countdown to a specific time/date.
+Edit the date at the top of main.js to set a new timer.